Skip to content

 These are two different layers:

-• Profile is a host concept — it defines how an agent is created for a specific request context (tenant, user, session).
+• Profile is a host concept.
+It defines how an agent is constructed for a specific request context (tenant, user, session).

 Released under the Apache 2.0 License.